 As the days go on, I realize more and more how thin my patience has become with Little Man.
 He is changing, growing, testing his limits and mommy as well.
 I am pregnant, tired, and pushed to my tipping point just about every day.
 There are boxes unpacked after a month of receiving our shipment of all our belongings.
 Our dream of getting a house is, yet again, put on hold.
 Most day the floors are not swept and crumbs on the tables.
 That drives me crazy.
-But I have learned something in the mist of all this.
+But I have learned something in the midst of all this.
 Something I am trying so hard to lean on each day.
 I have found that stress is so inward.
 We cause it and then create it.
 I am selfish. saying that makes a burn in my throat.

 On the days I put my son first, my baby first, my husband and house first, those days feel better.
 I feel better.
-Not because I succeeded at something amazing or new or even that I was applauded for my work, but, because, despite what I have read and the media tells me, I am made to love.
-Not to love myself but others.
+Not because I succeeded at something amazing or new or even that I was applauded for my work, but, because despite what I have read and the media tells me, I am made to love.
+Not to love me but others.
 In honesty, the days that I "take time for me" or spend all day complaining and moping about how hard life is, those are the worst days.
 They are the days my house suffers, my son suffers and I suffer too.